-You need to ascertain such things because there of different levels of Will Writers and different levels of qualification.
+You need to ascertain such things because there are different levels of Will Writers and different levels of qualification.

 In my case, I worked as a solicitor in a legal practice for many years where I wrote many Wills.
 I retired from that and now I’m a Will Writer.
-So, I’ve got all the qualifications that I needed as a solicitor and all that experience as a solicitor and I bring all that to my Will Writing business.
+So, I have all the qualifications that I needed as a solicitor and all that experience as a solicitor and I bring all that to my Will Writing business.

 I would expect any potential client of mine to ask me such questions as these and you should do the same with whoever you’re thinking of using.

 It’s important you get a clear idea from the outset of what it’s going to cost you.